-During the current year, management received communication from the New York State Office of Community Renewal (OCR) in regards to Community Development Block Grant (CBDG) Regulations Section 24 CFR 570.489(e)(2)(ii), which is the regulatory citation over the Loan Corporation's Micro HUD loan program, requiring all CDBG related funds as of May 31, 2018 be reported to OCR.
-If such funds are not committed and approved by OCR as of March 31, 2019 they must be returned to OCR no later than April 30, 2019.
-As a result, \$796,807 previously reported as unrestricted program funds have been reclassified as restricted as of December 31, 2018 pending commitment and approval by OCR.
+In the prior year, management received communication from the New York State Office of Community Renewal (OCR) in regards to Community Development Block Grant (CBDG) Regulations Section 24 CFR 570.489(e)(2)(ii), which is the regulatory citation over the Loan Corporation's Micro HUD loan program, requiring all CDBG related funds as of May 31, 2018 be reported to OCR.
+If such funds were not committed and approved by OCR as of March 31, 2019 they were required to be returned to OCR by April 30, 2019.
+As of March 31, 2019 the funds were committed and approved by OCR to be used as grant to approved project.
+As a result, \$551,487 previously reported as restricted program funds have been reclassified as unrestricted as of December 31, 2019.